1DGK/1dgk.github.io/misc.md

 - The Travels of Marco Polo
 - The Cosmic Perspective by Jeffrey Bennett
 - Springfield Confidential by Mike Reiss
+- The Passage by Justin Cronin
+- Pimp: The Story of My Life by Iceberg Slim

 **Currently watching**
 - Only Murders in the Building